(Transparent, inflation-protected, and operating under conventional banking laws) ·

 medium-term loans, which can be for durations of less than a month, less than a

-components of the cost of borrowing may become zero, depending on the type of
+one or more components of the cost of borrowing may become zero, depending on

-for inflation will be collected from all loans of three months or more duration
+compensation for inflation will be collected from all loans of three months or

-but this component will be zero in shorter-term loans; short-term advances will
+more duration but this component will be zero in shorter-term loans; short-term

-not have the service cost component; and inter-bank loans will entail only overhead
+advances will not have the service cost component; and inter-bank loans will

-problems, medium-term loans to set up small businesses, short-term loans (or
+over liquidity problems, medium-term loans to set up small businesses,

 Other important areas include treasury bills, bills of exchange, and letters of credit.
 These too present no problems, since they can be treated as short-term loans (of generally less than three months) and charged accordingly.

 Another important area is government bonds.
 The suggested solution to this is to